 People assume the damage from shift work shows up after decades.
 It starts in days.

 In a tightly controlled lab study at Harvard, published in PNAS in 2009, healthy participants were put on a shifted schedule for ten days.
-Fasting glucose climbed.
+Post-meal glucose climbed.
 Leptin, the hormone that tells you when you are full, dropped by 17 percent.
 Blood pressure rose.
 Three of the eight participants moved into a pre-diabetic range.

 Ten days, in healthy people.
 That is how fast circadian misalignment registers in your bloodwork.